Mount Everest

 • Tika

-• Last Updated on Jan 8, 2024
+• Last Updated on Nov 7, 2024

 Table of Contents

-Mount Everest (8848.86m), known as Sagarmatha in Nepalese and Chomolungma in Tibetan, earned its designation as the world's highest peak after a survey conducted by the Survey of India.
+Mount Everest (8849 m), known as Sagarmatha in Nepalese and Chomolungma in Tibetan, earned its designation as the world's highest peak after a survey conducted by the Survey of India.
 Initially labeled as Peak XV, the Surveyor General of India proposed naming it after his predecessor, Sir George Everest.
 Despite some controversy, the Royal Geographical Society officially accepted the name in 1865.
-Subsequently, it was revealed that Sherpas and Tibetans had their local name for the peak, with the Tibetan name more accurately being Jomo/Miyo Lan Sangma, representing the female deity residing on the mountain, riding a red tiger and considered one of the five sisters of long life.
-Notably, the Nepalese did not have a name for the mountain until 1956 when Babu Ram Acharya coined the term Sagarmatha, meaning "head of the sky."
+Subsequently, it was revealed that Sherpas and Tibetans had their own local name for the peak, with the Tibetan name more accurately being Jomo/Miyo Lan Sangma, representing the female deity residing on the mountain, riding a red tiger, and considered one of the five sisters of long life.
+Notably, the Nepalese did not have a name for the mountain until 1956, when Babu Ram Acharya coined the term Sagarmatha, meaning "head of the sky."

 Tika